Co-Cathedral of Our Lady of Assumption, Saint-Pierre

 The Co-Cathedral of Our Lady of Assumption (Cathédrale Notre-Dame-de-l'Assomption de Saint-Pierre de la Martinique) or simply Cathedral of Our Lady of the Assumption, is the co-cathedral church of the Archdiocese of Fort-de-France, is located in Saint-Pierre, on the island of Martinique, a dependency of France in the Caribbean Sea.

 The first church was built in 1654, it was a private chapel and is in the district of Mouillage.
 The tower of the chapel and the bell were destroyed during a British bombardment of the port of Saint-Pierre, in 1667.
 In 1675 the reconstruction of the church was proposed.

 Notre-Dame-du-Bon-Port was opened in 1859.
 A new restoration of the main facade was begun in 1861 and neoclassical facade gave way to a baroque facade.
 The work concluded with the construction of the two towers of the facade and bell tower in 1885.
-The building was damaged by the 1902 eruption.
+The building was damaged by the 1902 eruption of Mount Pelée.

 A new building was built using old stones with the addition of volcanic rocks and bricks.
 The co-cathedral was dedicated to Our Lady of the Assumption and received new bells in 1925.